krxxys/seppun-kb/README.md

 # seppun-kb

-seppun-kb is yet another X hotkey daemon inspired by shxkd, written with rust :)
+seppun-kb is yet another X hotkey daemon inspired by sxhkd, written with rust :)

 ## Features